department-of-veterans-affairs/vets-design-system-documentation/src/_about/for-developers.md

 - Actively updated and maintained - we are deprecating most React components and they will not have the latest updates
 - Performance and speed

 The Design System Team has specific linting and migration rules in place to help ease in the transition from React to Web Components.
-We also encourage all developers to build out new components on applications via Design System Components instead of creating new similar bespoke components when building out an application.
+We also encourage all developers use Design System Components in their applications instead of creating their own similar components.
+If our components do not meet your needs, we would love to hear about it.
+Please reach out to us in Slack or [submit a bug report](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/issues/new?assignees=caw310&labels=vsp-design-system-team&template=bug_template.md&title=).
+If you are interested in contributing a new component to the design system, please review our [documentation about that process](contributing-to-the-design-system).

 ## Implementing design work